Coloring Square-free Berge Graphs: Introduction

 In \cite{M}, it was proved that when a square-free Berge graph contains no odd prism, then either it is a clique or it has an ``even pair'', as suggested by a conjecture of Everett and Reed (see \cite{eps}).
 However, this property does not carry over to all square-free Berge graphs; indeed it follows from \cite{Houg} that the line-graph of any $3$-connected square-free bipartite graph (for example the ``Heawood graph'') is a square-free Berge graph with no even pair.

 We finish this section with some notation and terminology.
 In a graph $G$, given a set $T\subset V(G)$, a vertex of $V(G) \setminus T$ is \emph{complete to $T$} if it is adjacent to all vertices of $T$.
 A vertex of $V(G) \setminus T$ is \emph{anticomplete to $T$} if it is non-adjacent to every vertex of $T$.
 Given two disjoint sets $S,T\subset V(G)$, $S$ is \emph{complete} to $T$ if every vertex of $S$ is complete to $T$, and $S$ is \emph{anticomplete} to $T$ if every vertex of $S$ is anticomplete to $T$.
-Given a path or a cycle, any edge between two vertices that are not consecutive along the path or cycle is a \emph{chord}.
-A path or cycle that has no chord is \emph{chordless}.
+Given a cycle, any edge between two vertices that are not consecutive along it is a \emph{chord}.
+A cycle that has no chord is \emph{chordless}.

 The \emph{line-graph} of a graph $H$ is the graph $L(H)$ with vertex-set $E(H)$ where $e,f\in E(H)$ are adjacent in $L(H)$ if they share an end in $H$.